-Capacities for secondary schools are based upon working capacity (the maximum number of pupils that can be accommodated based upon statutory class sizes and number and type of classrooms).
+Capacities for secondary schools are based upon Planning Capacity - the maximum number of pupils that can be accommodated based upon statutory class sizes and number and type of classrooms.

-The Code sets a maximum class size of 33 for the first 2 years of secondary education.
-A maximum of 30 is set for 34, S5 and S6 and a maximum of 20 for classes involving practical instruction.
+The Scottish Government sets a maximum class size of 33 for the first 2 years of secondary education.
+A maximum class size of 30 is set for S4, S5 and S6 for non-practical and a maximum of class size of 20 for practical instruction.

-Allowances to functional capacity are then made to accommodate timetabling and curriculum choice.
+Allowances to capacity are then made to accommodate timetabling and curriculum choice.

-The figures used for Moray are working capacity x 80% for timetabling and then 80% for curriculum choice.
+The figures used for Moray are working capacity x 80% for timetabling and then 80% for curriculum choice